-Cromology (formerly Materis Paints) is one of Europe’s leading manufacturers of decorative paint, a market valued at more than €10 billion.
-No. 4 in Europe, Cromology designs, manufactures, sells, and distributes a wide range of decorative paint and technical products to professionals and consumers.
-63% of its activity is in France, 29% in the rest of Europe, and 8% in emerging economies.
+Cromology (formerly Materis Paints) is one of Europe’s leading manufacturers of decorative paint, a market valued at more than €14 billion(1) No. 4 in Europe, Cromology designs, manufactures, sells, and distributes a wide range of decorative paint and technical products to professionals and consumers.
+66% of its activity is in France, 25% in Southern Europe, and 9% in the rest of the world.

 The economic environment of the decorative paint market remains uncertain, particularly in France.
 To be ready to fully benefit from the forthcoming upturn, Cromology has launched an ambitious strategic transformation plan in France and Italy.
 This plan aims to roll out initiatives to improve Cromology’s EBITDA and EBITDA margin, notably by revising its pricing policy, increasing the digital distribution of its products both via the network of integrated stores and via the “independent” distribution channel, continuing to adapt its cost structure, and by intensifying its sales efficiency.
 Improving sales efficiency will involve strong digital innovation to significantly improve service quality and better satisfy its customers.

 Board of Directors

-Bernard Gautier (President)
+Bernard Gautier (Chairman)

 Benoit Drillaud (Chairman)